qemu/qemu/docs/system/target-sparc.rst

 is to implement a 100% IEEE 1275-1994 (referred to as Open Firmware) compliant firmware.

-A sample Linux 2.6 series kernel and ram disk image are available on the QEMU web site.
-There are still issues with NetBSD and OpenBSD, but most kernel versions work.
-Please note that currently older Solaris kernels don't work probably due to interface issues between OpenBIOS and Solaris.
+Please note that currently older Solaris kernels don't work; this is probably due to interface issues between OpenBIOS and Solaris.